 instance of the worker service specified by the task's target.
 Task Queue requests are

 Your handler does not need to be written in the same language that created and enqueued the task if you write it in a separate service.

 When you write you handler, follow these guidelines:

 The code should return an HTTP status code within the range 200–299 to indicate success.
 Any other code indicates that the task failed.

 Push tasks have a fixed completion deadline that depends on the scaling type of the service that's running them.
 Automatic scaling services must finish before 10 minutes have elapsed.
 Manual and basic scaling services can run up to 24 hours.
-If your handler misses the deadline, the Task Queue service assumes the failed and will retry it.
+If your handler misses the deadline, the Task Queue service assumes the task failed and will retry it.

 The handler must be idempotent.
 App Engine's Task Queue API is designed to provide "at least once" delivery; that is, if a task is successfully added, App Engine will deliver it at least once.
 Note that in some rare circumstances, multiple task execution is possible, so your code must ensure that there are no harmful side-effects of repeated execution.

 User-supplied data can be delivered in the request as a query string or as a payload in the request body.
 Inserting user data is described in Creating Tasks.
 If the request includes data, the handler must know how it was inserted into the request.
 The exact code you use to fetch the data from the request depends on the particular web framework you're using.

 To test a task handler, sign in as an administrator and visit the handler's URL in your browser.

 Reading request headers

-A push task HTTP request can include these special headers, which contain task-specific information your handler might want to use:
+A push task HTTP request will have special headers, which contain task-specific information your handler might want to use.

 ||The name of the queue (possibly "default" for the default push queue).|